 Installing grab bars in a bathroom requires a little bit of skill because they are typically being installed on a wall with tiles or fiberglass.

 But, having said that – typically your handyman can do the job so the cost can fluctuate depending on what their hourly rate is.
-But typically it’s less than $100.00 to install one grab bar (including the cost of the product).

 You can use this handy little calculator from Homewyse to help you calculate what the cost might be in your zip code.